-There are many laws, policies, and procedures which VAWC and GAD focal people need to know to deal with varied cases that are brought to their offices.
-Serious cases can easily be mishandled because of the unavailability of information, through no fault of well-meaning but overburdened lower level offices.
-The PCW and the NGO community with technical expertise and community experience can work together to produce printed and online reference materials written and packaged in a usable form for all VAWC and GAD focal people in various offices.
-A helpline through online and offline channels may be similarly useful as a service to those tasked with enforcing VAWC breaches.
+There are many laws, policies, and procedures that VAWC and GAD focal people need to know to deal with varied cases brought to their offices.
+Well-meaning but overburdened lower-level offices may mishandle serious cases due to lack of information.
+The PCW and the NGO community, with their technical expertise and community experience, can work together in producing printed and online reference materials written and packaged in a usable form for all VAWC and GAD focal people in various offices.
+Online and offline help lines may be similarly useful as a service to those tasked with enforcing VAWC breaches.